ofmla/devito-wiki/Continuous-Integration-in-Devito.md

 * [x] Move examples-mpi from kimogila to nexu
   * [ ] Add test with larger MPI ranks (up to `mpirun -n 8 ...`)
+* [ ] Move tutorials workflow to bantha and macdevito
 * [ ] Set up timeout to kill builds after a short period of silence (What should the metric be?)
 * [ ] Restrict builds on self-hosted runners to PRs (not all branches)?
 (TBD)
 * [ ] Script to monitor host and device memory consumption and report it in the build output?
 (TBD, 3rd party package?)